web3se-lab/SmartBERT/README.md

 # SmartBERT V2

-Learning representations from **smart contracts**!
+🧐 Learning representations from **smart contracts**!

 ## Introduction

-**SmartBERT** is a pre-trained programming language model based on [microsoft/codebert-base-mlm](https://huggingface.co/microsoft/codebert-base-mlm), which itself is built on the [RoBERTa](https://huggingface.co/facebook/roberta-base) architecture using a simple **Masked Language Model (MLM)** objective. **SmartBERT** is specifically fine-tuned for smart contracts, converting contract code into embeddings suitable for various downstream tasks in smart contract analysis.
+**SmartBERT** is a pre-trained programming language model based on [microsoft/codebert-base-mlm](https://huggingface.co/microsoft/codebert-base-mlm), which itself is built on the [RoBERTa](https://huggingface.co/facebook/roberta-base) architecture using a simple **Masked Language Model (MLM)** objective. **SmartBERT** is specifically fine-tuned for **smart contracts**, converting contract code into embeddings suitable for various downstream tasks in smart contract analysis.

 ## Installation

-We recommend creating a virtual environment before installing the necessary packages, such as with [Anaconda](https://www.anaconda.com/).
+We recommend creating a virtual environment before installing the pip packages, such as with [Anaconda](https://www.anaconda.com/).

+Then, install the requirements:

 ```bash
 pip install -r requirements.txt
 ```

+Download **SmartBERT** model from <https://github.com/web3se-lab/SmartBERT/releases> and unzip all the files to `/model`

 ## Usage